FearlessSolutions/meridian/README.md

  - Run `bin/elasticsearch` on Unix, or `bin/elasticsearch.bat` on Windows.

+ - Run `curl -X GET http://localhost:9200/` or visit `http://localhost:9200` to make sure elasticsearch is running.

 **Option 2 -** With Grunt Support:

 1. Get Grunt's global CLI module.
-Run `npm install -g grunt-cli`
+Run `npm install -g grunt-cli`.

-2. Clone the repo: `git clone https://github.com/ozone-development/meridian.git`
+2. Clone the repo: `git clone https://github.com/ozone-development/meridian.git`.

-3. Change into the project directory: `cd meridian`
+3. Change into the project directory: `cd meridian`.

 4. Run `npm install` to make sure everything is up to date.

  At this point, you will be able to run the Grunt tasks.

  *Some Node Modules have been checked into the repo (not a normal best practice), The node_modules directory will be removed from the project at a later point, when the team is comfortable with the process.
 In the future, developers will be responsible for running `npm install` to get the dependencies.*

+5. Follow the installation instrcuctions on the [ElasticSearch Downloads Page](http://www.elasticsearch.org/overview/elkdownloads/):

+ - Download and unzip the latest Elasticsearch distribution.

+ - Unpack the contents of the ElasticSearch download into `meridian/data`.
+When done, the following path should be valid, `meridian/data/bin/elasticseacrch`.

+ - Run `bin/elasticsearch` on Unix, or `bin/elasticsearch.bat` on Windows.

+ - Run `curl -X GET http://localhost:9200/` or visit `http://localhost:9200` to make sure elasticsearch is running.

 **Starting the App**